ColinLeverger/jmeter-tutorial/README.md

-# jmeter-tutorial
+# JMeter-tutorial
-J-Meter tutorial, using dcr/primesui app to test the tool.
+JMeter tutorial, using dcr/primesui app to test the tool.